MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-FeatureConfiguration.md

 # Set-FeatureConfiguration

 ## SYNOPSIS
+**Note**: Currently, this cmdlet is available only in Private Preview.

 This cmdlet is available only in Security & Compliance PowerShell.
 For more information, see [Security & Compliance PowerShell](https://learn.microsoft.com/powershell/exchange/scc-powershell).

 Use the Set-FeatureConfiguration cmdlet to modify Discovery policies.